thotslayer/fuckrc/README.md

-fuckrc - a fuck init script
+fuckrc - a fucking init script
 ===============================

 instead of busybox init its gonna be used with sinit